Forbidden Information: Introduction.

 \section{Introduction.}

 D.Hilbert asked if Peano Arithmetic (PA: consisting of logic and algebraic axioms and an infinite family of Induction Axioms) can be consistently extended to a complete theory.
-The question was somewhat vague since an obvious answer was ``yes'': just add to PA axioms a maximal consistent set, clearly existing albeit hard to find.\footnote {I assume PA is consistent: another can of worms.} K.G\"odel formalized this question as existence, among such extensions, of recursively enumerable (\trm {r.e.}) ones and gave it a negative answer.
-Its mathematical essence is the absence of total recursive extensions of universal partial recursive predicate.

-This negative answer apparently was never accepted by Hilbert, and G\"odel himself \cite {goedel} had reservations: ``Namely, it turns out that in the systematic establishment of the axioms of mathematics, new axioms, which do not follow by formal logic from those previously established, again and again become evident.
+The question was somewhat vague since an obvious answer was ``yes'': just add to PA axioms a maximal consistent set, clearly existing albeit hard to find.\footnote {I assume PA is consistent: a separate can of worms.} K.G\"odel formalized this question as existence, among such extensions, of recursively enumerable (\trm {r.e.}) ones and gave it a negative answer.
+Its mathematical essence is the absence of total recursive extensions of universal partial recursive predicates (p.r.p.).
+This negative answer apparently was never accepted by Hilbert, and G\"odel himself had reservations:\begin{quote} ``Namely, it turns out that in the systematic establishment of the axioms of mathematics, new axioms, which do not follow by formal logic from those previously established, again and again become evident.
 It is not at all excluded by the negative results mentioned earlier that nevertheless every clearly posed mathematical yes-or-no question is solvable in this way.
-For it is just this becoming evident of more and more new axioms on the basis of the meaning of the primitive notions that a machine cannot imitate.''
+For it is just this becoming evident of more and more new axioms on the basis of the meaning of the primitive notions that a machine cannot imitate.'' \cite {goedel}\end{quote}

-As is well known, the absence of algorithmic solutions is no obstacle when the requirements do not make a solution unique.
-A notable example is generating strings of linear Kolmogorov complexity, \eg those that cannot be compressed to half their length.
-Algorithms fail, but a set of dice does a perfect job!\footnote {Note that no such problems arise for the weaker and less dramatic version of G\"odel Theorem which makes the extension unique by requiring \w-consistency (it means $\exists x A(x)$ cannot be proven if $A(x)$ can be refuted for each specific constant $x$). \cite {LMSS} proved that no randomized algorithm has a positive probability to solve a task with a unique non-recursive solution. \cite {brzd2} and \cite {soare} observed that this is no longer the case when the solution is not unique, \eg for such interesting tasks as listing infinite subsets of an immune co-\re set.}

-Thus, while \re sets of axioms cannot complete PA, completion by other realistic means remained a possibility.
-In fact, it is easy to construct an \re theory $R$ that, like PA, allows no consistent completion with \re axiom sets.
-Yet, \cite {brzd2,soare} showed that this theory (though not PA itself) allows a recursive set of {\em pairs} of axioms such that random choice of one in each pair assures such completion with probability 99\%.